bhqmuhammad/Form-Response-Notifier-Bot/README.md

 3. **Set Up Triggers**:
    - Create an installable trigger for form submissions by running the `createInstallableTrigger` function in the script editor.

+4. **Include Telegram ID in Form**:
+   - Ensure that your Google Form includes a question for the respondent's Telegram ID.
+This ID will be used to send the notification to the correct Telegram chat.

 ## Functions

 - `sendTelegramNotificationOnFormSubmit(e, spreadsheetId, settingsSheetName, formResponsesSheetNameCell, botApiTokenCell, customTitleCell)`: Sends a notification to Telegram when a form response is submitted.